 It’s the taboo of sexual taboos.
 It's also the single, most intense pleasure a man can experience.
 Who wouldn't want deeper, more intense, longer lasting orgasms which can happen multiple times?
 If that wasn't beneficial enough, it even prevents cancer.
-Yet, there appears to be a huge stigma around prostate play.
+Yet, there still appears to be a huge stigma around prostate play.

-Yikes, if there was ever any word to make a straight man squirm it's "prostate".
 As intimidating as it sounds guys, you're missing out on the holy grail of orgasms here.
 I haven’t experienced one myself, as sadly I don’t have a prostate.
 But heck, sometimes I wish I was a man so that I could.
 If anyone has watched a man’s whole body convulsing in pleasure as he orgasms multiple times, you'll understand what I mean.
 It's time straight men got in on the action.
 There’s a whole hidden pleasure chest back there that’s going undiscovered.
 It's time to open it up and give it some love.

 Guys, it doesn't make you gay!

-I asked some man folks why they freak out so much at the mere mention of a prostate massage.
+I asked some male friends why they freak out so much at the mere mention of a prostate massage.
 Their opposition was unanimous.
 They fear it'll somehow emasculate them and affect their heterosexuality.
 There's a belief that heterosexual men shouldn’t be penetrated, and if they were to be, this would make them gay, or bisexual.
 It seems some men have a hard time giving up their role as the penetrator and stepping into that of the receiver.
 This homophobic stigma is preventing men from experiencing their full sexual potential.

 So what's the deal with the prostate?